web3privacy/hackathon-2025-berlin/README.md

  - Could you see developers within the ecosystems of the technologies used being excited by the submission?
  - Would you run this code?
  - Would you integrate this code into one of your projects?
- - Would you be interested in forking and improving this code (intention)
- - Does it compile?
-Have you managed to test-run it?
- - Are there real technological or physical constraints of the submission ("it would boil all the world's oceans")

 ### 2. Real-Use Cases (20 points)
  - Could you see yourself running this code if fully developed after the hackathon?